mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 {% endhint %}

 #### Android
-For details on android specifications please view the section - [android SBI specification](#android-sbi-specification).
+For details on android specifications please view the section - [Android SBI Specification](#android-sbi-specification).

 <!--
 All devices on an android device should listen to the following intent "io.mosip.device".